tmont/sahara/README.md

 Sahara is a simple little inversion of control container.
 Specifically, it handles dependency injection.
-Even more specifically, it handles constructor argument injection.
+Even more specifically, it handles constructor, property and method injection.
 It even does some fancy type parsing of function signatures, if you're into that kind of thing.

 ## Installation